Q&A

 German terms

-Blaue Karte EU Blue Card Hochqualifizierte Fachkräfte
+Blaue Karte EU Blue Card Hochqualifizierte Fachkräfte Mangelberufe Engpassberufe anabin Arbeitsmarktprüfung EU-Mobilität

-What is the Blue Card EU?
+What is the Blaue Karte EU?

 Requirements